rvessell/ece3005/howto.md

 #### Alignment
 ---------------------

-Text alignment is not something that Markdown can do, luckily, it is something that HTML can do, which is natively supported in Markdown.
+<p> Text alignment is not something that Markdown can do, luckily, it is something that HTML can do, which is natively supported in Markdown.

-To center a block of text, you can add `<p align="center"></p>` to the text that you would like to center.
+<p> To center a block of text, you can add `<p align="center"></p>` to the text that you would like to center.

 - For example, `<p align="center">Center this please.</p>` generates